rayfreeping/ops435-a1/tests/readme.txt

 [rchan@centos7 a1]$ python3 checkA1.py rchan

 == Preliminary A1 Test Run Report for rchan==
 The following is your preliminary test run report for assignment 1.
-Please review the report and fix all the errors identified before submitting your algorithm, python script, and test report to blackboard using the assignment 1 submission link which will be available on Monday, October 16 2020.
+Please review the report and fix all the errors identified before submitting your algorithm, python script, and test report to blackboard using the assignment 1 submission link which will be available on Monday, Feb 22, 2021.

 ========================================
 Test run command 1 : python3 a1_rchan.py 2020-10-10